tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 It's why I've started referring to product/market/founder fit instead of product/market fit.
 Again, the problem with most clients is not that they don't know what to do - they know what to do, but they don't really understand why they're not doing it.
 This leads to personal frustration and burnout.
 So it's key to try and design a strategy that isn't an abstract ideal but actually aligns with the capabilities, values and beliefs of the team that is going to have to execute them...!

 In a two-day workshop, how much can you change beliefs and values?
 You can't.
-But you can help with alignment between team members.
+But you CAN help with alignment between team members.

 ## Gaining clarity on the principles